drewjcooper/drewjcooper.github.io/_posts/2019-09-09-misusing-system-random-arguments.md

 ## The Solution

-When using `.Next` with range arguments you need to remeber that the `maxValue` parameter is the *exclusive* upper bound, so it needs to be one more than the actual maximum value to want to produce.
+When using `.Next` with range arguments you need to remember that the `maxValue` parameter is the *exclusive* upper bound, so it needs to be one more than the actual maximum value to want to produce.